petershin/liferay-learn/docs/liferay-cloud/latest/en/using-the-liferay-dxp-service/deploying-to-the-liferay-service.md

 ## CLI Tool Deployment

-Deploying with the [CLI tool](../reference/command-line-tool.md) requires extra steps to deploy with your customizations and configurations.
-These must be included in a special `Dockerfile` image that is generated before you deploy.

-[Deployable files](#deploying-themes-portlets-and-osgi-modules), [built source code](#building-and-deploying-source-code), [hotfixes](#deploying-hotfixes), and [licenses](#deploying-licenses) require extra steps to include with your deployment if you are using the CLI tool.
-These extra steps are not necessary if you are using the [CI service](../platform-services/continuous-integration.md) to generate a build from your repository.
+To add [deployable files](#deploying-themes-portlets-and-osgi-modules), [built source code](#building-and-deploying-source-code), [hotfixes](#deploying-hotfixes), and [licenses](#deploying-licenses) using the [CLI tool](../reference/command-line-tool.md), you must include them in a special `Dockerfile` image that is generated before you deploy.
+These extra steps are not necessary if you deploy a build via the [CI service](../platform-services/continuous-integration.md).

-If you deploy the Liferay service with the CLI normally (when deploying all services at once, or from the `liferay/` directory), then a **default version** of the Liferay DXP image (using the major version defined in `LCP.json`) will deploy, that does not contain your customizations.
+If you deploy the Liferay service with the CLI normally (when deploying all services at once, or from the `liferay/` directory), a **default version** of the Liferay DXP image (using the major version defined in `LCP.json`) that does not contain your customizations is deployed.
 This happens because you must specifically build and deploy any customizations with the service for them to be included.

 Follow these steps to deploy the Liferay service with your customizations: